Google.org

 Acquisition in 2011

-Apture is a communication platform designed for publishers and bloggers, enabling them to enhance their articles by integrating various media elements into a dynamic overlay.
-By embedding a simple line of JavaScript code into their websites and logging into their Apture accounts, users can highlight specific words or phrases to create links to relevant content.
-When readers click on these links, a small window opens, displaying selected items such as text, videos, or photos, allowing them to access related information without navigating away from the original page.
-This functionality not only enriches the reading experience but also facilitates content syndication across the web.
+Apture is a communication platform designed for publishers and bloggers, enabling them to enhance their articles by integrating various media types, such as text, video, and photos.
+By embedding a single line of JavaScript code into their websites and accessing their Apture accounts, users can highlight specific words or phrases to link to related content.
+When readers click these links, a dynamic window opens, displaying the selected media without navigating away from the original page.
+This functionality allows for a more engaging and interactive experience, facilitating the syndication of content across the web.

 TNC